venoajie/my-ai-assistant/PROJECT_BLUEPRINT.md

     -   **Automatic Loading:** A persona from `domains/<name>/...` automatically triggers loading of a plugin named `domains-<name>`.
     -   **Manual Override:** The `--context` CLI flag overrides any automatically selected plugin.

 ### 5.2.
-The RAG Pipeline (Dynamic Knowledge)
+The RAG Pipeline (Dynamic Knowledge via The Librarian Service)
-This system provides the assistant with deep, codebase-aware knowledge by dynamically retrieving the most relevant information from a project-specific knowledge base.
-It is designed for a robust, automated, and scalable team environment.
+This system provides the Conductor with deep, codebase-aware knowledge.
+The architecture is a **CI/CD-driven, centralized service model.**

--   **Architecture:** The system uses a **CI/CD-driven, cloud-cached model**.
-A central, automated process builds the knowledge base, which is then distributed to lightweight clients via cloud object storage.
-This decouples the resource-intensive indexing process from the day-to-day client usage.
+-   **Architecture:** The resource-intensive indexing process is decoupled from consumption.
+A CI/CD pipeline builds the knowledge base, which is then served to all thin clients by the central Librarian service.
--   **Indexing (CI/CD via GitHub Actions):** The `ai-index` command is executed within a CI/CD pipeline (e.g., GitHub Actions) upon every code push.
-It scans the project, chunks source code, and creates a branch-specific vector database.
-This index is then packaged and uploaded to a shared cloud object store (e.g., OCI Object Storage).
+-   **Indexing (CI/CD via GitHub Actions):** The `ai-index` command (part of the Conductor package) is executed within a CI/CD pipeline.
+It scans a Product's source code, builds a vector database, and uploads the packaged index to a shared cloud object store (OCI Object Storage).
--   **Retrieval, Reranking, and Caching (Client-Side):** The built-in `RAGContextPlugin` is activated automatically.
-The client-side process involves multiple stages for maximum accuracy and performance:
-    1.  **Smart Caching:** On first run, or when its local cache is expired, the client automatically downloads the latest index for the current branch from the cloud.
-Subsequent runs use the local cache for speed.
-    2.  **Initial Retrieval:** The plugin performs a broad semantic search against the local vector database, retrieving a larger set of potentially relevant documents (`retrieval_n_results`).
-    3.  **Second-Stage Reranking:** To improve precision, these initial results are passed to a more sophisticated CrossEncoder model (`reranker.py`).
-This model re-evaluates and re-scores the documents specifically against the user's query, pushing the most relevant results to the top.
-    4.  **Final Selection:** The system selects the top N documents (`rerank_top_n`) from the reranked list.
--   **Injection:** The final, highly-relevant code chunks are automatically injected into the prompt, providing the AI with on-the-fly context for its analysis.
--   **Curation:** The knowledge base can be precisely controlled by adding file and directory patterns to a project-local `.aiignore` file, which is respected by the CI/CD indexing process.
+-   **Retrieval (The Librarian Service):** The standalone Librarian service is responsible for the entire retrieval pipeline:
+    1.  **Index Consumption:** On startup, it downloads the latest index from OCI.
+    2.  **Model Loading:** It loads the necessary embedding and reranking models into memory.
+    3.  **API Endpoint:** It exposes a secure `/api/v1/context` endpoint.
+    4.  **Query Processing:** When it receives a query from a client, it performs the vectorization, initial retrieval, and second-stage reranking.
+-   **Client-Side Consumption (The Conductor):** The Conductor's built-in `RAGContextPlugin` is now a simple, lightweight API client.
+It makes an authenticated HTTP request to the Librarian service to fetch context.
+It contains **no models or database clients.**

 ---